Welcome to Students for Global Health Leeds

 Being part of a national network of students and part of the IFMSA means there is also countless opportunities to attend national and international conferences and meetings.
 There are also accredited training opportunities for those who want to get more involved which gives you skills to make our branch stronger but also train others nationally and internationally.

 We are a society for everyone and anyone interested in global health issues.
 We are keen to welcome students from across the university and bring together our experiences and share ideas.
 All you need is a willingness to learn more and get involved!

 Global health short course

-For the past three years, we’ve held a Global Health Short Course (GHSC) here at Leeds, recognised by the internationally renowned Dr Jennifer Parr.
+For the past few years, we’ve held a Global Health Short Course (GHSC) here at Leeds, recognised by the internationally renowned Dr Jennifer Parr.
 Over 100 people completed the course and learnt a little about global health on the way.

 This year we are continuing this and we will be running a series of exciting talks and workshops during semester 2.